 I can't find this plaque.Please tell me the exact place.
 [Editor's Response: They may have been moved.
 I'll investigate.]

 Thanks so much for this!
 I am doing a project on Chinatown and this has helped a lot.

-toronto seems to have a history of fear foriegners first its was the jewish community (christy pits riots) and the unfair removal of the chinese community properties and yet we omit these fact on the plaques.
+Toronto seems to have a history of fear of foreigners.
+First its was the Jewish community (Christy pits riots) and the unfair removal of the Chinese community properties and yet we omit these fact on the plaques.

-this a great piece of history and what ever happend to Sam Ching?
+This a great piece of history and whatever happened to Sam Ching?

 Note: If you wish to ask me a question, please use the email link in the menu.

 Note: Comments are moderated.
 Yours will appear on this page within 24 hours

 Note: As soon as the comment is posted, a link to it will appear on the home page in the section "Here are the 10 latest plaque pages with a new comment added by a visitor to this site."